Julian Kuo: Political career

 Kuo was a member of the Democratic Progressive Party's Formosa faction and later switched affiliations to the New Tide faction.

 By 1998, Kuo became the executive director of the party's Policy Research and Coordinating Committee.
 After he had stepped down, Kuo and Lin Cho-shui proposed that the DPP amend its charter to recognize the Republic of China as Taiwan.
 The initiative failed, and no revisions were made.
 Shortly after Chen Shui-bian's election to the presidency in 2000, Kuo pushed for cross-party alliances and a coalition government to be formed.
 However, in 2001, Kuo stated that he was opposed to proposals that the Democratic Progressive Party form a coalition government, instead favoring a scenario in which the DPP disbanded and rewrote its party charter to attract a wider base before reregistering as a political party.
 Kuo was first elected to the Legislative Yuan later that year as a member of the DPP, due to the efforts the party had made to ensure a competitive vote distribution in northern Taiwan by asking supporters to vote for candidates based on the last number in voters' identification cards.
 In his first term Kuo backed a proposal to ban active politicians from owning media outlets and hosting programs.
 Kuo was tapped to defend the cross-strait relations referendum in March 2004, and faced Jaw Shaw-kong.
 In his successful December reelection bid, Kuo received NT$26.35 million in political donations, the third highest total of that electoral cycle.
 In 2006, Kuo skipped a party debate on China policy in protest, as the Chen administration had announced changes without reaching out to the Legislative Yuan.
 Kuo switched districts for the 2008 legislative elections, choosing to run in Taipei 3 against John Chiang, and lost.

 When Taiwan signed the Economic Cooperation Framework Agreement with China in 2010, Kuo was named the spokesman of a DPP-convened committee against the agreement.
 Kuo participated in a primary for Taipei 2 in 2011, but was not selected as DPP candidate for the constituency.
 He was invited to speak at a political forum held in Hong Kong in August 2016, but authorities there denied him a visa.
 Kuo returned to the legislature in September, filling Wellington Koo's seat after Koo had resigned to lead the Ill-gotten Party Assets Settlement Committee.

+After completing Koo's legislative term in 2020 Kuo stepped down.
+Kuo subsequently drew attention for criticizing the party on political television programs, announced his withdrawal from the party in May 2023, and was formally expelled in February 2024.